pganssle-talks/pytexas-2020-upstream-bugs/0000/03/04/wrapper-functions.md

 Notes:

-Pros for version-based:
-- Works even when the bug is hard to detect, like if it's expensive to realize you've triggered the bug: e.g. a memory leak, or something that triggers a segfault.
-- Relatively simple to implement.

 Pros for feature detection:
 - Doesn't require knowledge of exactly which versions are affected.
 - Accurate version may not be available at runtime in all situations.
 - The bug may be simple to check for, but difficult to describe in terms of versions and platforms.

+Pros for version-based:
+- Works even when the bug is hard to detect, like if it's expensive to realize you've triggered the bug: e.g. a memory leak, or something that triggers a segfault.
+- Relatively simple to implement.

+S: 1m45s
+T: 11:00

 --